 We grant shares of restricted stock and restricted stock units ("RSUs") to eligible plan participants, subject to the recipient's continued service over a specified period and, with respect to the RSUs, the satisfaction of specified conditions over a specified period.
 The RSUs vest based upon satisfaction of specified metrics with respect to the (i) average of our annual total stockholder return ("TSR Awards") and/or (ii) average annual return of capital ("ROC Awards"), in each case as calculated pursuant to the applicable award agreement.
 We account for the restricted stock awards and RSUs in accordance with ASC 718, Compensation - Stock Compensation, which requires that such compensation be recognized in the financial statements based on its estimated grant date fair value.
 The value of such awards is recognized as compensation expense in general and administrative expenses in the accompanying consolidated statements of operations over the applicable service periods.
-Grant date fair value is determined with respect to the (i) restricted stock awards, by the closing stock price on the date of grant, (ii) TSR Awards, by using a Monte Carlo simulation relying upon various assumptions and (iii) ROC Awards, by the closing stock price on the date of grant, subject to quarterly adjustment based upon management's projections as to the achievability of the specified metrics related to the ROC Awards (the "ROC Metrics").
+Grant date fair value is determined with respect to the (i) restricted stock awards, by the closing stock price on the date of grant, (ii) TSR Awards, by using a Monte Carlo simulation relying upon various assumptions and (iii) ROC Awards, by the closing stock price on the ROC Awards (the "ROC Metrics").
 There is substantial subjectivity in management's projections as to the achievability of the ROC Metrics and changes in such projections will cause fluctuations in our results of operations.
 See Note 11 to our consolidated financial statements.